Here's a special treat for all of you devoured fans. Version of The

 band, BLOKES YOU CAN TRUST reveals the personal story of founding member

-and frontman Ross Knight – musician, world champion
+and frontman Ross Knight – musician, world champion weightlifter,

 the farmer with a bulldozer fetish and dedicated father.
 This is an